From the Chocolate Church: A summer art program for kids

 “This grant is real wind in our sails,” said Matthew Glassman, executive and artistic director of the performing arts center in Bath.
 “We are excited and grateful.
 The CCAC is a small organization — rural and grassroots.
 But there’s a tremendous history here and we have an audacious vision.”

-The theme for Open Art Labs is monsters, and culminates in an outdoor public art display of all the created works.
-Titled “Monster Garden,” this display will allow artists to share their work with the public, offering a fun, multi-disciplinary display for the community to enjoy.
-Open Arts Lab will be held on Wednesday evenings, 5:30 to 7:30 p.m., from July 3 through Aug.
+The theme for Open Art Labs is monsters and culminates in an outdoor public art display of all the created works.
+Titled “Monster Garden,” this display will allow artists to share their work with the public, offering a fun, multidisciplinary display for the community to enjoy.
+Open Arts Labs will be held on Wednesday evenings from 5:30-7:30 p.m.
+July 3 through Aug.
 21.

 The second program, Family Art Labs, will offer a fun environment for children to design and create their own monsters with support from professional visual artists.
 Working with mask, puppet, costume and mural design, children and families can make creations within the monster theme.
 Families who want to participate in the Monster Garden will join in the sculpture garden display and take part in mini parades throughout the garden.

-On Saturday, Aug.
-24, from 11 a.m. to 1 p.m., Eaton said she will invite the public to the Monster Garden “to celebrate monsters and all the fantastic, brave, surprising and funny shapes they can take in our lives.”
+Eaton said she will invite the public to the Monster Garden from 11 a.m. to 1 p.m. on Aug.
+24 “to celebrate monsters and all the fantastic, brave, surprising and funny shapes they can take in our lives.”

-Paula Gibbs is a retired newspaper editor and a volunteer at the Chocolate Church.
+Paula McKenney is a retired newspaper editor and a volunteer at the Chocolate Church Arts Center.

 Send questions/comments to the editors.